I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 }

-The client URL is constructed in the form https://bedrock-agentcore.<region>.amazonaws.com/runtimes/<arn>/invocations (with ARN URL-encoded using urllib.parse.quote).
+The URL passed to the client is assembled in the form https://bedrock-agentcore.<region>.amazonaws.com/runtimes/<arn>/invocations (the ARN is URL-encoded with urllib.parse.quote).

 cd terraform